h-tu/h-tu.github.io/_pages/about.md

 June 2024 Update:

-I'm currently involved in a Research Project working on DL Based Visual SLAM.
+I'm working on DL Based Visual SLAM with TensorRT Hardware Accelaration.
 For more details on what I do please visit the research page.

 ![img](images/yolo_mask.png)